AdguardTeam/dnsproxy/mobile/README.md

 ## How to build

-You will need go v1.11 or later.
+You will need go v1.11 or newer.

 ```
 $ export ANDROID_HOME=PATH_TO_ANDROID_SDK